Data Processing Addendum

 We do need not to give access to any of our premises for the purposes of such an audit or inspection:

 (a) to any individual unless he or she produces reasonable evidence of identity and authority;

 (b) outside normal business hours at those premises, unless the audit or inspection needs to be conducted on an emergency basis and you have given notice to us that this is the case before attendance outside those hours begins; or

-(c) for the purposes of more than one audit or inspection, in respect of each Contracted Processor, in any calendar year, except for any additional audits or inspections which:
+(c) for the purposes of more than one audit or inspection, in any calendar year, except for any additional audits or inspections:

-9.3 The costs of the audit upon request under clause 9.3 will be borne by you.
+9.3 The costs of any audit conducted under this clause 9 will be borne by you.

 9.4 If it is established during an audit that we have failed to comply with this Data Processing Addendum, we will take all reasonably necessary measures to ensure compliance in the future.